kimrgrey/meeting_rooms/README.md

 bundle exec meeting_rooms test
 ```

+## Project structure

+The project consists of the following elements:

+- `Meeting` - represents a meeting, contains title and duration;
+- `Parser` - responsible for parsing of input files, raises `ParserError` in case of wrong format;
+- `Room` - represents a room, contains 2 `Section`: for morning meetings and for evening meetings;
+- `Section` - represents a time frame for the room, it has capacity - amount of hours that is available for scheduling;
+- `Scheduler` - represents an algorithm that selects room for the given meetings list;

+Executable part of the application is located in `exe/meeting_rooms`.

+## Improvements area

+It's totally possible to improve this code.
+For example, it's good idea to decouple printing logic and models.
+At this moment printing is implemented using `#to_s` in different classes.
+I've decided to not use any testing frameworks because I'm not sure that it is expected from coding challenge, but I definitely would add it in the real application.

+In original task there is no any quality parameters for the schedule, that's why meetings are not sorted and distributed as is.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/meeting_rooms.
 This project is intended to be a safe, welcoming space for collaboration.